DevExpress/devextreme-documentation/concepts/05 Widgets/PieChart/03 Data Binding/23 Bind Series to Data/05 Directly.md

 ---

 The **PieChart** may contain several series that have the same argument field.
-In this case, you can assign the field's name to the **argumentField** option of the [commonSeriesSettings](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/1%20Configuration/commonSeriesSettings '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/commonSeriesSettings/') object.
+In this case, you can assign the field's name to the **argumentField** property of the [commonSeriesSettings](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/1%20Configuration/commonSeriesSettings '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/commonSeriesSettings/') object.

 ---
 ##### jQuery